 In my view it’s a nice guitar.
 What I particularly like is its relatively light weight when compared with other arch tops (ES 175) and thin lines (ES 335).
 It seems to be well received by knowledgeable industry critics.
 The build quality seems excellent with a maple body and spruce top.
 The neck is really good and I imagine works well for larger as well as for small hands (I have very small hands).
 Hardware is premium quality with Grover machine heads, US Probuckers and typical Gibson controls.

 I have rather got used to playing my Gibson ES 175 acoustically as it avoids the hassle of amplifiers and leads.
-The first thing I did was to replace the tape wound strings on the Emperor with a set of wire wound RotoSounds that suit me better.
+The first thing I did was to replace the tape wound strings on the Emperor with a set of wire wound RotoSounds.
+It was probably a mistake as seems the instrument was designed for tape wounds .
+I should go back to them.
 There is a huge price differential between the Emperor and the ‘175 and in the final analysis, I guess it shows.
 Sadly, it won’t replace the Gibson as my everyday squeeze.

 BackElectric-Guitars.html